 - You're only as good as your last game: 19-13 loss at Tampa Bay

 How they could win it: When Adrian Peterson is in the backfield, anything is possible.
 We saw how Peterson can will his team to victory Nov.
 9 against Green Bay.
 The emergence of receiver Bernard Berrian ensures the Vikings will have a viable alternative should opponents gang up on Peterson.
-Gus Frerotte is the most experienced -- if not the most careful -- quarterback in the division and isn't fazed by big-game pressure.
+Gus Frerotte is the most experienced -- but not the most careful -- quarterback in the division and isn't fazed by big-game pressure.
 Although Minnesota's remaining schedule is difficult, it does not include a bad-weather venue.
 In fact, the Vikings will play at least four and possibly five games indoors if Arizona closes the roof Dec.
 14.

 How they could lose it: It's hard to imagine the Vikings winning more than half of their games without defensive tackles Kevin Williams and Pat Williams, and that is a kind assessment.
 (Let's not even discuss the possibility of a Jared Allen suspension.)
 Because of their tiebreaker disadvantage, the Vikings might need a 5-1 finish to ensure the division title.
 That's a difficult task considering they finish against Arizona (7-3), Atlanta (6-4) and the New York Giants (9-1).
 Finally, do you trust their special teams to go mistake-free for six games?

 Key player: NFL commissioner Roger Goodell, whose decision on the defensive line will make or break the Vikings' season.
 Simply put, they have a chance with both Williamses and Allen.
 Without them, it would be nearly hopeless.